Letter: Gov. DeWine mentions ‘better’ option than guns for teachers - NewsBreak

 Letter: Gov. DeWine mentions ‘better’ option than guns for teachers

-COLUMBUS, Ohio (WCMH) – Gov. Mike DeWine took time Friday to further explain his interpretation of the bill he signed allowing school staff to carry firearms , which came in a letter sent to Ohio school superintendents.
+COLUMBUS, Ohio (WCMH / WJW) – Gov. Mike DeWine took time Friday to further explain his interpretation of the bill he signed allowing school staff to carry firearms , which came in a letter sent to Ohio school superintendents.

 The governor saved his talking points for House Bill 99 — which allows staff to carry a gun in school with approval from their local school board — for the third page of his letter.
 He immediately stressed that Ohio’s superintendents aren’t being forced to implement the rule, and there are other options.